IOX-tech/BinrApps/README.md

 Though a modules like Eel and PyInstaller is required but our Packager takes care.
 Binr is just a Packaging and UI Framework for app distribution.

+---

+### While opening the App for first time why does it take so long?

+Yes, though the App takes very much time on the first open.
+This is due to the <code>post-install</code> requirements.

+This will soon be fixed.
+Using <code>onlaunch</code> feature present in Binr

+---
 ### Libilities in Binr Apps

 Similar to others.
 If any wrong Application is downloaded by user then it might lead to Misuse.